vinicunca/akar/docs/content/docs/2.pohon/2.components/table.md

 You can use a [Pagination](/docs/pohon/components/pagination) component to control the pagination state using the [Pagination APIs](https://tanstack.com/table/latest/docs/api/features/pagination).

 There are different pagination approaches as explained in [Pagination Guide](https://tanstack.com/table/latest/docs/guide/pagination#pagination-guide).
-In this example, we use client-side pagination so we need to manually pass `getPaginationRowModel()`{lang="ts-type"} function.
+In this example, we use client-side pagination so we need to manually pass `getPaginationRowModel()` function.

 ::docs-component-example
 ---